SX carriages: Zig Zig Railway - Auckland set

-DBR class locomotive 1254 with an SX carriage at Westfield, Auckland in 2007.
+DBR class locomotive 1254 with an SX carriage at Westfield, Auckland on 13 August 2007.

 Seven SX carriages were imported to New Zealand in the early 2000s from the Zig Zag Railway in Lithgow, New South Wales, Australia.
 A set of six were overhauled for the Auckland Regional Council.
 Hillside Workshops in Dunedin overhauled these carriages in 2002 and 2003, further refurbished between 2008 and 2009, and retired in 2014 as the electrification of Auckland's rail network was completed.
 The carriages were top and tailed by DBR class diesel locomotives.

 SXA1744 was sold by Auckland Transport in its imported condition to Dunedin Railways and was used for storage.
 It was later on sold and is now privately owned and located near Bluff as of 2021.
 The six carriages in MAXX livery were stored in Taumarunui in the central North Island until sold for a dollar each to the Railway Enthusiasts Society.
 Five of the number consisted of AT MAXX set of SXV1697, SXC1741, SXC1742, SXC1743 and SXV1746.
 After a detailed inspection, they did not fulfil their needs and were advertised to Australian and New Zealand preservation groups.
 One was sold to Taumarunui Rail Action Centre Trust.
 There was no further interest in the remaining five, so they were advertised on auction site TradeMe and were sold to private owners around New Zealand with bogies in March 2021 and were removed from Taumarunui on 17 June 2021.
 SXC1743 was relocated to Whanganui, SXC1742 went to Hastings and the remaining three carriages went to a single owner in Taupo.
 The relocation of SXC1742 from Taumarunui to Hastings was shown in season one, episode four (2021) of the television show Moving Houses.